ivitskiy/ivitskiy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Researcher in Computational Advertising.
-Creator of the M.A.T.H.
-Framework.
+subtitle: <b>Assoc.
+Professor</b>.
+Researcher in Researcher in Computational Advertising.
+Founder of <a href='https://thedoctorads.com'>Doctor Ads</a>.

 profile:
   align: right